-Student email accounts are automatically created when a student registers for a Freshman Preview or Transfer Registration session.
+Student email accounts are automatically created when a student is accepted to UW-Whitewater.
 Official university correspondence including billing, course information and announcements will be sent to the UW-Whitewater email address.
 Email accounts of students who are not enrolled in classes are deleted automatically after nine months of non-enrollment.
 Please retrieve any important email messages during that grace period.

 Student access email via Outlook Web Access (OWA) at post.uww.edu and receive 350MB of email storage.
 Users will receive a warning when they are within 100MB of their quota limit.